Important Considerations

 Communication With Devices

-Communication between Skylight orchestrator and its managed devices (Skylight elements, Skylight sensor: control, Skylight Flex 100) involves several flows:
+Communication between Legacy orchestrator and its managed devices (Provider Connectivity Assurance Sensors, Provider Connectivity Assurance Sensor Control) involves several flows:

 • Command Line Interface (CLI) sessions

-This is the primary interface used by Skylight orchestrator to establish, maintain and configure devices.
-It is a permanent SSH session established by Skylight orchestrator.
+This is the primary interface used by Legacy orchestrator to establish, maintain and configure devices.
+It is a permanent SSH session established by Legacy orchestrator.

 • SFTP sessions